University of Wisconsin Oshkosh

 - U.S. State Department Special Warning About Drug Offenses Abroad

 - Transportation Security Administration Prohibited & Permitted Items

 - Transportation Security Administration 311 Rules

-- Carry-on, Checked and Excess Baggage Restrictions: Air Berlin
+- Carry-on, Checked and Excess Baggage Restrictions: TBD

 - Packing List